jissac/SDCND/Term1/README.md

 # Term 1
 ### Computer Vision, Deep Learning, and Sensor Fusion
-In this term, we apply Computer Vision and Deep Learning on automotive problems by teaching the car to detect lane lines, predict steering angle, and more all based on just camera data.
+In this term, we apply Computer Vision and Deep Learning on automotive problems by teaching the car to detect lane lines, predict steering angle, and more only based on camera data.

 ## Projects
 - Finding Lane Lines